DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 If the decrypted value has invalid padding (i.e. the last two bytes in the last block are `6f 02`), this probably means that the key or password is invalid.
 However, there is effectively a 1 in 256 chance that an incorrect key will transform the last byte in the stream into `0x01`, which is technically valid padding; therefore, the decrypted value must still be compared against the transmitted HMAC after the padding is removed.

 ### Formats
-The implementation of AES used by DieFledermaus is equivalent to [that of the .Net framework](https://msdn.microsoft.com/en-us/library/system.security.cryptography.aes.aspx), and operates using **cipher block chaining**.
+The DieFledermaus format using **cipher block chaining**.
 In cipher block chaining, before each block is encrypted, the plaintext version of the current block is XORed with the immediately previous encrypted block; this has the effect that each block has been mixed with the data from *all previous blocks*.
 The result of this is that 1. multiple identical plaintext blocks will look completely different after encrypting (even in a file which is the same 16 bytes repeated a million times), thus adding to the security; 2. *any* change in the plaintext will also result in a change to every subsequent block; and 3. to decrypt a given block, you need both the current block and the previous block.

 Because the first block doesn't have any previous blocks to XOR with, cipher block chaining also includes an [initialization vector](https://en.wikipedia.org/wiki/Initialization_vector) or IV, which is the same size as a single block.
 Without an IV (or with identical IVs), identical encrypted files with identical keys will have identical encrypted binary values, which may lead to a security hole if anyone knows anything about the structure of the plaintext.